How the Cloud Is Affecting Accounting Staff Today

 Bookkeepers, accountants and the companies that employ them can all benefit from hosting their software in the cloud.
 Take a look at an overview of the types of capabilities available to your firm thanks to the cloud:

-- – Automate essential bookkeeping processes (assigning transactions to specific accounts, entering debits and credits, making adjustments at the end of each accounting period).
+Assigning transactions to specific accounts, entering debits and credits, making adjustments at the end of each accounting period, as well as data entry, updating books, recording paper receipts, filing invoices.

-- – Create, read, edit, and share financial statements from any location (as long as there’s internet service) and on any device.
+Create, read, edit, & share financial statements from anywhere (as long as there’s internet service) and on any device.

-- – Work on one, unified platform (no add-ons or incompatible software because all applications are integrated and intuitive).
+No add-ons or incompatible software because all applications are integrated and intuitive.

 Keep in mind, the items listed above typical capabilities to expect but they can differ according to the cloud hosting provider you choose.